 Buckeye Myrmecology has been granted permits by the USDA which allow us to ship these ants to many states in the Continental US.
 All shipments of Temnothorax curvispinosus will include the relevant permit for your state and information on safe handling and disposal of these ants.
 States that we are allowed to ship Temnothorax curvispinosus to are listed below.

-STATES AVAILABLE FOR SALE: Every state except California, Colorado, Idaho, Montana, Nevada, North Dakota, Oregon, South Dakota, Utah, Vermont, Washington, and Wyoming.
+STATES AVAILABLE FOR SALE: Every state except California, Colorado, Idaho, Montana, Nevada, Oregon, Utah, Vermont, Washington, and Wyoming.

 Temnothorax curvispinosus for sale, Temnothorax curvispinosus for sale